Free-LLM/free-llm.github.io/architecture.md

 The **orchestrator** coordinates execution without assuming reliable nodes.

 It may exist in multiple instances and does not require global consensus to operate.

+### Data-aware coordination
+- Accepts jobs with inputs as explicit tensors or as references (URIs/handles)
+- Prefers scheduling near data locality to reduce bandwidth
+- May stage or materialize frequently used datasets via the [Data Service](/data-sources)
+- Applies lightweight validation that only fetches sampled slices from remote data

 ### Responsibilities
 - Decompose large jobs into small tasks